ravoian/oci-vm-linux-terraform/README.md

-# OCI VM with Terraform
+# OCI Linux VM with Terraform

 Sample configuration to setup OCI virtual machine using Terraform infrastructure-as-code